 Older people – especially those who are 75 years of age or older – are often struck because they have issues either hearing or seeing oncoming vehicles.
 They’re also unable to move fast enough to potentially get out of harm’s way.

 Those in lower-income neighborhoods are at a higher risk because these areas oftentimes don’t have marked crosswalks or sidewalks.
-The SGA researchers stated they believe this is the case because many state and local agencies are more interested in blaming pedestrians than they are addressing the role that roadway design may play in causing these accidents.
-The researchers say many of these agencies are more focused on speed (or reducing delays for motorists) than safety.
+The SGA researchers stated they believe this is the case because many state and local agencies are more interested in blaming pedestrians than they are in addressing the role that roadway design may play in causing these accidents.

 Were You Involved in a Pedestrian Accident?
-Contact Eberst Law Firm ASAP
+Contact The Eberst Law Firm ASAP

 If you were hit by a vehicle, or you tragically lost a loved one in this type of accident, you’re going to have a lot of questions.
 The pedestrian accident attorneys with The Eberst Law Firm will be here to answer them.
 We will work passionately to help you get the money you deserve.